-- 1. If the suspect would be considered a prohibited person as defined in Section 9A; - 2.
-Determine if the suspect obtained the firearm illegally;

-- 3. Determine the source from which the suspect illegally obtained the firearm; - 4.
-Create a database of all firearms reported stolen or recovered as stolen property, said database shall be made available to all federally licensed firearm dealers within the commonwealth; - 5.
-Create a database of all firearms used in such crimes within the commonwealth.
-The database shall include the following: - a.
-The make, model and serial number of the firearm; - b.
-Any fingerprint evidence found on the firearm; - c.
-Any ballistic evidence that can be retrieved from the crime scene; - d.
-If the criminal use of the firearm was related to known gang activity;

-The division shall make an annual report to the Joint Committee on Public Safety and Homeland Security concerning all of the information that it has gathered during each calendar year concerning the criminal use and criminal trafficking of firearms.

-Any fines collected as a result of any convictions in sections 9D through 10F, inclusive, of this chapter shall be utilized to fund the Criminal Firearms and Trafficking Division.
+551 as the division.
+The division shall assist the office of the attorney general in investigating and 552 prosecuting all state firearm crimes.
+In its investigations the division shall compile data regarding 553 but not limited to the following: 554 (1) If the suspect would be considered a prohibited person as defined in Section 9A; 555 (2) Determine if the suspect obtained the firearm illegally; 556 (3) Determine the source from which the suspect illegally obtained the firearm; 557 (4) Create a database of all firearms recovered as stolen property; 558 (5) Create a database of all firearms used in state firearm crimes within the 559 commonwealth.
+The database shall include the following: 560 a.
+The make, model and serial number of the firearm; 561 b.
+Any fingerprint evidence found on the firearm; 562 c.
+Any ballistic evidence that can be retrieved from the crime scene; 563 d.
+If the criminal use of the firearm was related to known gang activity; 564 The division shall make an annual report to the Joint Committee on Public Safety and 565 Homeland Security concerning all of the information that it has gathered during each calendar 566 year concerning the criminal use and criminal trafficking of firearms.
+567 Any fines collected as a result of any convictions in sections 9D through 10F, 568 inclusive, of this chapter shall be utilized to fund the Criminal Firearms and Trafficking 569 Division.